An Efficient Data Retrieval Parallel Reeb Graph Algorithm

-\subsubsection{Termination of an ascending path}
+\subsubsection{Termination of an Ascending Path}

 The condition at which we terminate the ascending paths we initiated in step $(4)$ is specified as follows.
-Assume that at the $k^{th}$ iteration an ascending path starting from the vertex $p$ is $\{[v,v_1],...[v_{k-1},v_k]\}$.
-We continue this iteration until we arrive at an edge $E_n=[v_{n-1},v_n]$ with $f(v_n)>f(v)$ where $v$ is the critical point with a critical value right after the critical value of the critical point $v$.
-At this point we check the condition $C_{w}\cap E_{n} \neq \emptyset$.
-If this condition is satisfied then we insert an edge for the Reeb graph $R(M,f)$ between the vertex $v$ and the vertex $w$.
-If $C_{w}\cap E_{n} = \emptyset$ then we keep marching until the critical point $w$ with the lowest critical value that satisfies the condition $f(w)>f(v)$ as well as $C_{w}\cap E_{n} \neq \emptyset$.
+Assume that we initiated an ascending path from a critical vertex $v$.
+Let $w$ be the critical vertex with the critical value $t_w$ right after the critical value $t_v$ of $v$.
+Assume that at the $k^{th}$ iteration, an ascending path starting from the vertex $v$ is $\{[v,v_1],...[v_{k-1},v_k]\}$.
+We continue this iteration until we arrive at an edge $E_n=[v_{n-1},v_n]$ with $f(v_n)\geq t_w$ and $f(v_{n-1} )< t_w$.
+At this point, we check the condition $C_{w}\cap E_{n} \neq \emptyset$.
+If this condition is satisfied, then we insert an edge for the Reeb graph $R(M,f)$ between the vertex $v$ and the vertex $w$.
+If $C_{w}\cap E_{n} = \emptyset$, then we keep marching until an edge in the ascending path meets a critical point $w$ that satisfy these two conditions.
 Note that $w$ can be either a saddle or a maximum vertex.

 The check of intersection between the edge $E_n$ in an ascending path and a critical set $C_{w}$, mentioned in step (4), can be done by checking if $E_n$ belongs with $CR_f(w)$.